psquared-dev/notes/aws/aws.md

 ### EC2

 * public ip address only changes when you stop and start the server.
 If you don't want this then use elastic IP (but a better approach would be to use route 53).
+* An EC2 instance can have multiple security groups.
+* There is no change for stopped instances.

 ---------------------------